 Like the Wolverine converter, the DIGITNOW has a built-in 2.4-inch LCD display.
 It looks good enough for previews, and is similar in quality to a cheap smartphone screen.
 But once again, you do get an alternative option for live playback.
 There’s an RCA out jack in the back of the housing, so you can plug directly into your TV.
 So if you want to watch old videos without making a digital copy, you can.
 The video will be saved to a 32GB SD card, which is included with the kit.
 That said, if you need more storage, you can always purchase more SD cards to use for archiving.

 The included SD card is a great touch, but it actually gets better than that.
-The package includes both three- and five-inch reels, so you don’t need to own your own.
+The package includes both three, five, seven and nine-inch reels, so you don’t need to own your own.
 If you have any loose film, you’ll still be able to transfer it easily without any issues.

 The main controls are located just under the display, and consist of five buttons.
 From left to right, there’s a power button, followed by a mode button to switch between recording and playback.
 Next, there are left and right tracking buttons for centering your film, with a play/pause button at the end.
 There’s also a toggle switch further down, which allows you to switch between 8mm and Super 8 film.